sanjeevlcc/word-camp2026/README.md

 # 🚀 WordPress Deployment via Docker CLI

-This document contains the specific one-liner commands to launch isolated WordPress and MySQL environments. [cite_start]By using this "Containerized" approach, each service stays in its own "bowl," preventing library conflicts on your laptop[cite: 49, 63, 64].
+This document contains the specific one-liner commands to launch isolated WordPress and MySQL environments.
+By using this "Containerized" approach, each service stays in its own "bowl," preventing library conflicts on your laptop.

 ## 🛠️ Deployment Scripts